-- Meanwhile over low-medium simmer together the broth and greens while covered with a lid for 10 minutes.
+- Meanwhile, simmer the broth and greens over low heat simmer and covered with a lid for 10 minutes.

-- When the tomatoes and onions are done roasting combine them in a blender with the broth and greens and process until smooth.
+- When the tomatoes are done roasting combine them in a blender with the broth and greens.
+Process until smooth.
 Taste and season with more salt and pepper if desired and set aside.

 - Serve the soup hot and with a generous drizzle of more olive oil, cracked pepper and/or parsley sauce.